 What is included in the data of healthcare harm noted here?

+This data is from the four acute care health systems (Ascension St. Mary’s, Covenant, McLaren Bay Region, MidMichigan Midland) only and it only represents harm within the context of hospitalization.
 This data does not include all of the healthcare delivery system sources.
-It is from these four acute care health systems (Ascension St. Mary’s, Covenant, McLaren Bay Region, MidMichigan Midland) only and it only represents harm within the context of hospitalization.

 Does this data include all the types of healthcare harm that could be happening?